redstone99/home-assistant.io/source/_integrations/alert.markdown

 intervals.
 This is also used for low battery sensors, water leak sensors, or any condition that may need your attention.

+Each alert specifies a condition to monitor and provides a few mechanisms for manging the repeating notifications:
+- The default behavior is to send notifications while the condition for the alert is true.
+- An alert can be acknowledged, in which case no further notifications are sent until the next time the alert condition transitions from false to true.
+- Alert notifications can be disabled, in which case no notifications are sent regardless of the condition.
+- Alert notificaitons can be snoozed, in which case no notifications are sent regardless of the condition until a specified future time (at which time the condition is re-evaluated).

-Alerts will add an entity to the front end.
-This entity allows you to silence an alert until it is resolved and has three possible states:
+Each alert adds an entity to the front-end.
+This entity allows you to manage the alert.
+The entity has three possible states:

 State | Description
 -|-
 `idle` | The condition for the alert is false.
 `on` | The condition for the alert is true.
 `off` | The condition for the alert is true but it was acknowledged.

 ### Basic Example